Result Table All Signals Results Summary Table Performance Table Integration Table Measurement Conditions SST Results Result Table

 Dilution

-Specifies the dilution of the sample.
-It is the total number of unit volumes in which the sample was dissolved.
-In other words, dilution represents the total volume of solute + solvent.
-Each calibrated amount in the Amount column of the Result Table is multiplied by this value.The implicit value is 1.
+Specifies the dilution factor of the sample, representing the total volume of the solute and solvent combined.
+Each calibrated amount in the Amount column of the Result Table is multiplied by this value.
+The default value is 1.

 User Variables